LaraKraemer/Google-Clone/README.md

-# Search-Google-Frontend
+# Google-Clone

 ## CS50 Web Programming Python and JavaScript

-## Project 0
+## This is Project 0 of the 9-week long course

-The goal of Project 0 is to design a front-end for Google Search, Google Image Search, and Google Advanced Search.
+The goal of the project is to design a front-end for Google Search, Google Image Search, and Google Advanced Search.
 The focus of the project is learning HTML and CSS basics.

 Read more about the Harvard task [here](https://cs50.harvard.edu/web/2020/projects/0/search/)